batking24/OpenPose-for-2D-Gait-Analysis/README.md

 ### Current Status:
 - The portable demo installation is successfully working on our Windows system.
--  were also able to run OpenPose on Google Colab.
+-  I was also able to run OpenPose on Google Colab.
 - However, both these installations are limited to the utilization of OpenPose.
-They do not allow for modifications to the OpenPose keypoint detection algorithm or its metrics.
+They do not allow for modifications to the OpenPose keypoint detection algorithm or its metrics.(with Flags)
-- are yet to successfully install OpenPose from source code.
-If modifications to the code are required, we will attempt to install OpenPose from source code again.
+- Hence, I made use of original source code, as shown below documentation, for more comprehensive customization in the usage of OpenPose.

-## Downloading Models
+## Downloading Models(Portable python version)

 If you don't have the `models` directory: